Skip to main content

 As a social and cultural historian, I am interested in researching narratives that have been systematically erased from our history books: the stories of women, enslaved people, sex laborers, non-citizen residents, and the people at the intersections of these identities.
 I know that we can gain better insight into modern social dynamics by studying the way ancient people lived their lives.

-My current book project, Geographies of Enslavement: Gender, Violence, and Space in Ancient Greece, examines how enslaved women navigated built environments such as Greek households, symposia, brothels, and urban spaces.
-Inspired by my participation in the 2023 NEH Summer Institute on The Performance of Roman Comedy, I am also working on an article that rereads the sexual assault scene in Terence’s comic play Eunuchus from the perspective of the enslaved character Pythias.
-My additional publications address domestic laborers in Greek Old Comedy, war captives in Attic Oratory, Latin curse tablets from Roman Aquae Sulis, and same-sex relationships in receptions of ancient Greece.
+My current book project, "Geographies of Enslavement: Gender, Violence, and Space in Ancient Greece," examines how enslaved women navigated built environments such as Greek households, symposia, brothels, and urban spaces.
+My additional publications address sexual assault in Roman Comedy, domestic laborers in Greek Old Comedy, war captives in Attic Oratory, Latin curse tablets from Roman Aquae Sulis, and same-sex relationships in receptions of ancient Greece.
+I am currently working on an article about sex-change narratives in the early Roman Empire.

 Education & Training